DimensionSoftware/shopify-passwordless-login/README.md

 <br />

-#### Optional *Step 3* &nbsp; // &nbsp; Cart Checkout and Payment
+#### Optional *Step 3* &nbsp; // &nbsp; [Cart Checkout and Payment][checkout-link]
-Customers love your fast and secure Passwordless flow, loaded their Cart up with goods and are ready to checkout!
-Passing the CustomerAccessToken through as a header to the webUrl from Shopify's Storefront API allows for a smooth transition to Shopify's Payment Gateway:
+Customers love your fast & secure Passwordless flow, loaded their cart up with goods and are ready to checkout!
+Passing the CustomerAccessToken through as a header to the webUrl from Shopify's Storefront API Checkout allows for a smooth Payment Gateway transition:

 ```
 import { WebView } from 'react-native-webview'